halbs13/Dynamics-NAV-Payroll/au-payroll-0installation-and-implementation.md

 6. Reivew or set up the following areas;

       * [Leave Accruals](au-payroll-setup-leave.md) - Review the defaults set up as part of the Payroll-Initialise function and modify if required.
-      * [Payrolls](au-payroll-setup-payrolls.md) - Set up the required Payroll which will determine ther frequency in which the employee is paid, the Tax Years and Payroll defaults.
+      * [Payrolls](au-payroll-setup-payrolls.md) - Set up the required Payrolls which determine the frequency in which the employee is paid, the Tax Years and Payroll defaults.
       * [YTD Accumulators](au-payroll-setup-ytd-accumulators.md)
       * [Awards, Award Classifications and Rates](au-payroll-setup-awards.md) - if Award Rates is ticked in the Payroll Setup.
 You will need to determine the awards required for your company.
       * [Payroll Posting Setup](au-payroll-setup-posting-group-setup.md) - Assign General Ledger accounts to the transaction posting groups.